 Holiday Dips, Tips, and Party Tricks

 One of the best things about the holidays is getting together with family and friends.
 Celebrating over delicious dishes and drinks should be fun and easy.
-There are so many ways to host a great party that don’t involve hours in the kitchen.
+There are so many ways to host a great party that doesn’t involve hours in the kitchen.
 Here are some simple ideas to make your holiday get-togethers as enjoyable for you as they are for your guests.

 Simplify What You Serve.

-They key to simplifying things is making 2-3 dishes you’re confident are crowd-pleasers, and then rounding things out with purchased and prepared foods.
+The key to simplifying things is making 2-3 dishes you’re confident are crowd-pleasers, and then rounding things out with purchased and prepared foods.
 Hit the deli section at your favorite grocery store for assortments of cheeses, meats, and olives, and pick up some marinated veggies from the salad bar.
-Throw in a sliced baguette, other attractive bakery breads and some fancy crackers, and you’re good to go.
+Throw in a sliced baguette, other attractive bakery breads, and some fancy crackers, and you’re good to go.
 Another great way to cut down on last-minute fuss is to prepare party dips that can be made a day or so ahead.
 Not only will you just need to transfer them into a pretty serving bowl on the night of your get-together, but most dips actually benefit from some time in the fridge so the flavors can marry.